serpapi/google-search-results-ruby/README.md

 see: google-search-results-ruby/test/search_api_spec.rb

 ## Conclusion
-SerpApi.com supports Google Images, News, Shopping and more..
+SerpApi supports all the major search engines.
+Google has the more advance support with all the major services available: Images, News, Shopping and more..
 To enable a type of search, the field tbm (to be matched) must be set to:

  * isch: Google Images API.